agelmore/agelmore.github.io/_posts/2015-3-1-Single-copycore.md

 comments: true
 ---

 The CONCOCT pipeline has a script to evaluate the purity of clusters by using single-copy core genes.
-The idea is that if each cluster is a pure genome, then it will contain one and only one copy of core genes (i.e. 16s).
+The idea is that if each cluster is a pure genome, then it will contain one and only one copy of core housekeeping genes.

+The single-copy COGs to use were determined in the CONCOCT paper by choosing COGs that were present at a frequency of less than 1.03 in at least 97% of the species on NCBI.
+Therefore, a complete and pure genome should have one copy of each of the 36 COGs.

+###The pipeline:

-The pipeline has you annotate and translate your contigs using prodigal, use the script RPSBLAST.sh to cog annotate the genes,
+* prodigal - annotate and translate your contigs
+* RPSBLAST.sh - blast the genes against cog database
+* COG_table.py - count number of core COGs per cluster
+* COGPlot.R - create heatmap in R

+Sounds easy, right?

 Downloaded [prodigal](http://prodigal.ornl.gov/downloads.php) and ran the gene annotations on the megahit assembly of contigs greater than 1000bp.